TE Connectivity (TEL) Price Target Cut to $107.00 by Analysts at Morgan Stanley

-TE Connectivity (NYSE:TEL) had its price target reduced by equities research analysts at Morgan Stanley from $116.00 to $107.00 in a research note issued on Monday, Stock Target Advisor reports.
-The firm currently has an “overweight” rating on the electronics maker’s stock.
-Morgan Stanley’s price target suggests a potential upside of 19.21% from the stock’s previous close.
+TE Connectivity (NYSE:TEL) had its price objective trimmed by Morgan Stanley from $116.00 to $107.00 in a research report sent to investors on Monday morning.
+The brokerage currently has an overweight rating on the electronics maker’s stock.

-Several other equities research analysts also recently weighed in on the stock.
-Zacks Investment Research downgraded shares of TE Connectivity from a “buy” rating to a “hold” rating in a research report on Tuesday, June 5th.
-Wells Fargo & Co reduced their price target on shares of TE Connectivity from $120.00 to $115.00 and set an “outperform” rating for the company in a research report on Tuesday, July 17th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and nine have given a buy rating to the company.
-The company currently has a consensus rating of “Buy” and a consensus target price of $112.09.
+Other equities research analysts have also issued research reports about the stock.
+Zacks Investment Research raised shares of TE Connectivity from a hold rating to a buy rating and set a $105.00 target price for the company in a report on Thursday, June 28th.
+Wells Fargo & Co dropped their target price on shares of TE Connectivity from $120.00 to $115.00 and set an outperform rating for the company in a report on Tuesday, July 17th.
+One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and nine have issued a buy rating to the stock.
+The stock presently has an average rating of Buy and a consensus price target of $112.09.

+The company also recently disclosed a quarterly dividend, which was paid on Friday, September 7th.
+Investors of record on Friday, August 24th were issued a $0.44 dividend.
+This represents a $1.76 dividend on an annualized basis and a dividend yield of 1.90%.
+The ex-dividend date of this dividend was Thursday, August 23rd.
+TE Connectivity’s dividend payout ratio is currently 36.44%.

-Hedge funds have recently modified their holdings of the stock.
-Comerica Bank boosted its holdings in TE Connectivity by 13.0% in the second quarter.
-Comerica Bank now owns 276,998 shares of the electronics maker’s stock worth $25,578,000 after purchasing an additional 31,812 shares during the last quarter.
-Commonwealth Bank of Australia boosted its holdings in TE Connectivity by 2.2% in the second quarter.
-Commonwealth Bank of Australia now owns 40,187 shares of the electronics maker’s stock worth $3,614,000 after purchasing an additional 879 shares during the last quarter.
-Stevens Capital Management LP boosted its holdings in TE Connectivity by 839.2% in the second quarter.
-Stevens Capital Management LP now owns 174,981 shares of the electronics maker’s stock worth $15,759,000 after purchasing an additional 156,351 shares during the last quarter.
-Game Creek Capital LP purchased a new stake in TE Connectivity in the second quarter worth approximately $2,549,000.
-Finally, Campbell Newman Asset Management Inc. boosted its holdings in TE Connectivity by 9.1% in the second quarter.
-Campbell Newman Asset Management Inc. now owns 189,399 shares of the electronics maker’s stock worth $17,057,000 after purchasing an additional 15,859 shares during the last quarter.
-Institutional investors own 87.79% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in the stock.
+Zurcher Kantonalbank Zurich Cantonalbank lifted its position in TE Connectivity by 0.4% in the second quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 142,091 shares of the electronics maker’s stock valued at $12,797,000 after buying an additional 619 shares during the last quarter.
+Cornercap Investment Counsel Inc. lifted its position in TE Connectivity by 1.6% in the first quarter.
+Cornercap Investment Counsel Inc. now owns 41,495 shares of the electronics maker’s stock valued at $4,145,000 after buying an additional 670 shares during the last quarter.
+Commonwealth Equity Services LLC lifted its position in TE Connectivity by 6.4% in the first quarter.
+Commonwealth Equity Services LLC now owns 11,385 shares of the electronics maker’s stock valued at $1,137,000 after buying an additional 688 shares during the last quarter.
+First Citizens Bank & Trust Co. lifted its position in TE Connectivity by 2.7% in the second quarter.
+First Citizens Bank & Trust Co. now owns 26,851 shares of the electronics maker’s stock valued at $2,418,000 after buying an additional 705 shares during the last quarter.
+Finally, Summit Trail Advisors LLC lifted its position in TE Connectivity by 1.7% in the first quarter.
+Summit Trail Advisors LLC now owns 43,395 shares of the electronics maker’s stock valued at $2,504,000 after buying an additional 732 shares during the last quarter.
+87.79% of the stock is owned by hedge funds and other institutional investors.

 About TE Connectivity